 Here are a few basics that we recommend bringing for your camping trip to Big Sur:

 - Food for the trip.
 Our campervan has a fridge so we usually bring basic meals for our camping trips.
 If you want to treat yourself to a restaurant meal, Whale Watchers Café in Gorda is a casual spot that is open from 7:00 am to 7:30 pm.
-Wild Coast Restaurant is another nearby restaurant that offers upscale three-course meals and sushi if you’re looking for a nice dining experience with excellent views.
+Wild Coast Restaurant is another nearby restaurant that offers upscale three-course meals and sushi if you’re looking for a nice dining experience with beautiful views.

 - Light Jacket.
 The weather in Big Sur is unpredictable and can change drastically throughout the day.
 When traveling to the coast it’s always colder than expected so pack a jacket that you can easily carry around and to the beach.
 I have an ultralight jacket by Mountain Hardwear that I bring in my backpack with me everywhere.